rossta/rossta.github.com/source/blog/2020-08-02-visual-guide-to-webpacker.html.md

 ### Understanding Webpacker

 With Webpacker, things work differently.
-Webpacker uses webpack to compile assets.
-Since webpack is written in JavaScript, not Ruby, and runs on the Node.js runtime, Rails can't interact with it the same way it could with Sprockets and the Rails asset pipeline.

-Webpacker provides the glue to help Rails communicate with webpacker and locate the assets webpack produces.
-This "glue" includes
+While the Rails asset pipeline lives _within_ the Rails server process, webpack, as you may know, is written in JavaScript and executes within the Node.js runtime.
+Therefore, webpack must run in a separate process.

+Rails needs some "glue" to help it communicate with webpack.
+Webpacker provides the glue, which includes:

 - webpack configuration,
   - i.e., `config/webpacker.yml` and `config/webpack/{production,development,test}.js`